xieweiAlex/English_Learning/words/2025/words-Apr-25.md

 Once it starts to look **clumpy**, it’s ready.
 After you gently strain out the liquid, the original kefir grains are left behind.

 ## Words Explain

+1. **Sagacious**: This means having or showing keen mental discernment and good judgment; wise or shrewd.
+It's more formal and less commonly used in everyday conversation, but it's common in literary and academic contexts.

+2. **Cagey**: This describes someone who is cautious, reserved, or shrewd.
+It’s a fairly common term, particularly in conversation, to describe someone who is being careful about sharing information.

+3. **Somber**: This means dark or dull in color or tone; gloomy, or having a serious, solemn mood.
+It's moderately common and used in both everyday and literary contexts.

+4. **Umbrage**: This means offense or annoyance.
+It's less commonly used in daily conversation but is still recognized, especially in more formal or literary contexts.

+5. **Aperture**: This term refers to an opening, hole, or gap, often used in the context of photography to describe the opening in a camera lens.
+It's commonly used in technical, artistic, or scientific contexts.

+6. **Edifice**: This refers to a large, imposing building.
+It's moderately common, especially in written language or when discussing architecture.

+7. **Palisade**: This is a fence of wooden stakes or iron railings fixed in the ground, typically for defense.
+It’s not very common in everyday language and is mostly used in historical or military contexts.

+8. **Grubby**: This means dirty or grimy.
+It’s a common and informal term used to describe something that is not clean.

+> In summary, words like "grubby," "somber," and "cagey" are more commonly used in everyday language, whereas words like "sagacious," "umbrage," "aperture," "edifice," and "palisade" might be more frequently encountered in specific contexts or more formal writing.

 ## Words Gallery
 **wonk, geek, pundit**,